Boarding Pass to 1958~ The Fantasy Table Event Reveal

 By the end, I had a renewed appreciation for seamstresses everywhere.
 And I was thankful I didn’t have to make it from scratch.

 Scott found his captain’s jacket online.
-The authentic hat came from a local Army/Navy store.
+The captain’s hat came from a local Army/Navy store.

 Creating a Themed Vignette